Caleb S.

 A strict checklist needs to be implemented while citing them.
 Keep the following checklist with you when doing it.

-• Each figure or table must be accompanied by a description of the contents.
+• Each APA format table or image must be accompanied by a description of the contents

 APA Format Appendix

 The appendix contains information that may sound too lengthy to be mentioned in the main text.
-It is written at the end of the paper, and it includes:
+It is written at the end of the paper after the reference list, and it includes:

 • Detailed descriptions